fermyon/developer/content/spin/v3/ai-sentiment-analysis-api-tutorial.md

 └── ai-models
     └── llama
         └── llama2-chat
-            └── <safetensors files>
+            └── <*.safetensors files>
-            └── <config.json>
+            └── config.json
-            └── <tokenizor.json>
+            └── tokenizor.json
 ```

 **codellama-instruct example download**

 > Ensure you have read the Meta [Licenses](#licenses) section before continuing to use Llama models.

-Download the model using the link above and place it in the following structure below.
+Download the `*.safetensors`, `config.json` and `tokenizer.json` from [huggingface](https://huggingface.co/meta-llama/CodeLlama-7b-hf/tree/main) and place it in the following structure below.

 <!-- @nocpy -->